logand9497/Project-3-MLB-Hitters/README.md

 The program uses this data to allow a user to search for a player and year the want their OPS data for and also shows the closest 10 other player scores.

 <h2> How to Use </h2>
 To use this program, simply follow prompts for input.
 The player you would like to search for should be entered as FIRSTNAME LASTNAME YEAR.
+Ensure that all files from this repository are included.